|

 Through their recollections, we see “Jack” Lewis dazzling Oxford as he takes on atheists, materialists, and a host of other challengers.
 Most poignantly, we see him in everyday settings: striding up and down the platform at a railroad station, presiding over leisurely dinners with students, expounding on the virtues of the pub.

-Available in Softcover | E-book |
+Available in Softcover | E-book | |

-“The great importance of [Lewis and Tolkien] is that they have succeeded in restating certain traditional values—in a way that they make an imaginative appeal to a very wide audience, young and old, traditionalist and non-traditionalist.”
+| | “The great importance of [Lewis and Tolkien] is that they have succeeded in restating certain traditional values—in a way that they make an imaginative appeal to a very wide audience, young and old, traditionalist and non-traditionalist.”—Richard Purtill, Author

-Fantasy and Philosophy in C.S.
+LORD OF THE ELVES AND ELDILSFantasy and Philosophy in C.S.
 Lewis and J.R.R.
 Tolkien

 by Richard Purtill

 This examination of the fantasy and philosophy of C.S.
 Lewis and J.R.R.
 Tolkien allows us to see what is good and true in literature.
 Though the worlds and characters that Lewis and Tolkien created came from imagination, the ideas and values they embodied came from truth, allowing the reader to gain a deeper understanding and appreciation for the world around himself.
 This is why their works have such resonance, why so many readers return again and again to the works of Tolkien and Lewis to be refreshed and nourished by the truth that can be found in the pages of their books.
+Richard Purtill takes the reader through a guided tour of the works of Lewis and Tolkien.
+As we explore the lands and planets that these brilliant writers conjured up, one can see with greater clarity what makes literature great, and what makes fantasy important.
+Available in Softcover | |

-“An ideal introduction to C.S.
-Lewis for the uninitiated and a fine recapitulation for those already familiar with Lewis’s writings on religion.”
+| | “An ideal introduction to C.S.
+Lewis for the uninitiated and a fine recapitulation for those already familiar with Lewis’s writings on religion.”—Booklist

 C.S.
-LEWIS' CASE FOR THE CHRISTIAN FAITH
+LEWIS' CASE FOR THE CHRISTIAN FAITHby Richard Purtill

 Drawing on the whole body of C.S.
 Lewis' published fiction and non-fiction, as well as previously unpublished letters, Richard Purtill offers a clear, comprehensive assessment of Lewis’ defense of Christianity.
 He examines Lewis’ thinking on religion in light of contemporary thought, giving attention to such central issues as: the nature of God, the divinity of Christ, the manifestation of miracles in history, the challenge of faith, the meaning of death and the afterlife.